 Active learning is when learners engage in the learning process and with learning materials rather than just sit and take in information.
 In many modern classrooms active learning is the norm so sometimes we forget how important it is.
 Here are five reasons active learning is important for your classroom:

-1. Creates meaning and connections.
+1. Active learning creates meaning and connections.

 Active learning strategies often incorporate real-world scenarios into the classroom.
 When students understand how what they are learning can be used in real life ,they will see it as more meaningful.
 For example, if you are teaching students about adding decimals you could set up a store in the classroom and have students add up how much it would cost them to buy everything on their list.
 Now the lesson isn’t just an abstract concept of adding decimals but it’s a lesson on how to get your needs and wants met in real life.
 If students believe that what they are learning will help them later on, they will be more engaged and try to understand.